MarcGrol/golangAnnotations/README.md

 Observe that ./examples/rest/$tourService.go have been generated.

-[Example](https://github.com/MarcGrol/golangAnnotations/wiki/example-of-generated-code) of generated http handler.
+[Example](https://github.com/MarcGrol/golangAnnotations/wiki/example-of-generated-code) of the generated http handler.

 ## How to use event-sourcing related annotations?